abdulbari149/AxiosMS/README.md

 ## Step 02:
-  Zip the files from the repository.
+  Zip the files from the repository. unzip the folder and then put all the contents of the repository in the folder name axiosms(very important)
 ## Step 03:
-  unzip the folder and open in visual studio code.
+  open the folder in visual studio code.
   Open the terminal from the above tab or use shortcut
   ```ctrl + shift + ` ```
 ## Step 04: